TyrfingMjolnir/dotfiles_old/PurchaseRequirement.md

 ## Go list

-* Any kind of straws, wood or cannabis in particular for computer and vehicle body parts.
+* Any kind of straws, wood or cannabis in particular for furniture, rope works, computer and vehicle body parts.
 * Metal, the more precious the better, however cast iron will do over plastic in most cases.
 * Sap from a tree